 The fact that the errors must not compromise the students’ achievement of the learning outcomes does impose some limits on this adjustment.
 Most obviously, errors that detract from the student’s demonstration of the knowledge and understanding or cogency of argument required by the module must still be taken fully into account in marking.

 Or again, where a written assignment is intended to demonstrate students’ ability to communicate with a wider audience, errors that detract from that communication should still be taken fully into account.
 If, for instance, students were asked to write an article for a parish magazine, the assessment task would involve learning to ensure that the article was free from serious errors of presentation, spelling, and grammar.
-In such a case, it would be a more appropriate adjustment to give dyslexic students access to the tools and support they need to achieve that outcome, rather than to mark their work any differently from that of other students.
+In such a case, it would be a more appropriate adjustment to give students with relevant SpLDs access to the tools and support they need to achieve that outcome, rather than to mark their work any differently from that of other students.

 In other words: all reasonable adjustments made by the TEI need to take into account, both the students' needs, and the purpose of the assignments that the students have been set.